-They must also, at all times, hold a valid driver's license that is not revoked or suspended in any state.
+Employees who operate company vehicles must also, at all times, hold a valid driver's license that is not revoked or suspended in any state.
 And depending upon the vehicle or equipment being used, employees must have special license endorsements that may be required, such as a chauffeur or commercial driver license.